groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.2.2 (2023-07-04) =
+* ADDED New display condition: **Show after X potential popup views**.
+ * A *potential popup view* is counted as when the popup would normally be triggered.
+* ADDED New display condition: **Show after X content views**.
+ * A *content view* is a page where the popup would show, rather than any page.
+* ADDED Content Width setting.
+* TWEAKED Image Width and Content Width now have slider controls.

 = 2.2.1 (2023-06-30) =
 * HOT FIX Popup with form template not showing custom button text.